Adding your Instagram, Facebook or Twitter widget to your WebSite X5 website is easy. Follow these steps to create your widget.

 - On the left sidebar select Map to display a list of all pages available on your website.

-- Select the page you want to add your widget to.
+- Double-click on the page you want to add your widget to.
 The Page Creation form will now be displayed with the Page Content Object categories displayed in the right sidebar.

 - WebSite X5 utilises HTML Code Objects to allow you to add your snippet (or any other Custom HTML code).